Signed in as:

 The process begins with an intake form and submission of relevant records.
 We review each request to determine whether a medically supportable opinion can be offered before proceeding.

 Dr. David received her medical degree from The Ohio State University College of Medicine and Public Health.
-After completing three years of residency in Internal Medicine, she relocated to Florida where she completed an additional two years of advanced subspecialty training in Occupational & Environmental Medicine, which included disability evaluations, independent medical examinations, and toxicology reviews.
-During that time, she simultaneously obtained a master's degree in public health, with concentration on environmental and occupational health.
-She achieved board certification in occupational medicine in 2001 and 2011.
+After completing three years of residency in Internal Medicine, she completed an additional two years of advanced subspecialty training in Occupational & Environmental Medicine, which included disability evaluations, independent medical examinations, and toxicology reviews.
+During that time, she simultaneously obtained a master's degree in public health, with concentration in environmental and occupational health.

 Dr. David is the founder and managing director of David Medical Services, a physician practice dedicated to improving health and quality of care.